cmextension/hugo-cmgiftcard-docs/content/default-page/_index.md

 Default page (or Home page) is the first page customers access to select the type of gift card to send - electronic gift card or traditional physical gift card.

 To create a menu item for this page, you select the menu where you want to create this menu item in the left navigation.
-Click the "New" button on the toolbar to create a new menu item.
+Click the `New` button on the toolbar to create a new menu item.

 ![](/images/default_01.jpg)

-Click "Select" button of "Menu Item Type" option to select menu item type.
+Click `Select` button of `Menu Item Type` option to select menu item type.

 ![](/images/default_02.jpg)

-Select "Default" in the next popup.
+Select `Default` menu item type of CM Gift Card in the next popup.

 ![](/images/menu_item_types.jpg)